noonat/intersect/src/intersect.ts.md

 Normal intersection tests are helpful for static objects, but they aren't the best choice to collide a moving object.
-If you are trying to collide an object A against two objects, B and C, you can easily get into an ambigious situation where the collision isn't as easy to resolve.
+If you are trying to collide an object A against two objects, B and C, you can easily get into an ambiguous situation where the collision isn't as easy to resolve.

 Our intersection tests can only determine what the best way to resolve a